chromium/chromium/docs/testing/on_disabling_tests.md

     method name for GTest-based tests, `@unittest.skip` for Python-based tests, or using the
     [DisabledTest](../../base/test/android/javatests/src/org/chromium/base/test/DisabledTest.java)
-    annotation for JUnit-based Java tests.
+    annotation for JUnit-based Java tests (this works in both instrumentation and Robolectric tests).
 In these cases, you don't run the test by default, but you can determine the list of disabled tests at runtime because the tests are present in the executable, and you may still be able to force the test to be run via a command-line flag.

 *   Fourth, for test frameworks that support [expectations files or filter files](https://bit.ly/chromium-test-list-format),